 The OAMA substantially shifts the burden of proof on these issues.
 Under current doctrine, protecting user privacy or security is considered a permitted procompetitive justification that defendants can avail themselves of.
-In particular, in antitrust cases, if a defendant takes an action to protect user privacy or security, a plaintiff must demonstrate the existence of a reasonable alternative with substantially smaller competitive effects.25 By contrast, under the OAMA, if a defendant takes an action to protect user privacy or security, the defendant is still liable unless it can show, by clear and convincing evidence, that no less discriminatory alternative existed.
+If a defendant takes an action to protect user privacy or security, it is not required to demonstrate that its action eas the least restrictive option available.
+By contrast, under the OAMA, if a defendant takes an action to protect user privacy or security, the defendant is liable unless it can show, by clear and convincing evidence, that no less discriminatory alternative existed.